Adventure Cruises in Outer Hebrides

 - Bug repellant for the midges is key to enjoying your outdoor activities unless you’re traveling in the winter.

-- Comfortable shoes are important when you set out to see monuments, wildlife, or walk along the beaches.
+- Comfortable shoes are important when you set out to see monuments and wildlife or walk along the beaches.

 Best time to cruise the Outer Hebrides Islands

-Spring and autumn months see temperatures between 8 to 12 degree Celsius.
+Spring and autumn months see temperatures between 8 to 12 degrees Celsius.

 Where do Outer Hebrides cruises depart from?